jt-nti/lametric-apps/README.md

 ● Stay alert with the current COVID Alert Level!

+● Choice of lockdowns!

+● *New in version 10* Step number!

-● *New in version 9* Choice of lockdowns!
+● *New in version 10* Eternal March!